andrew-weida/ocp4-homelab/README.md

 DNS & Ingress
 --------------------------------
-The playbook configures an instance of HAProxy on the KVM host to route OpenShift Ingress and API traffic to the correct VMs/VIPS.
+The playbook configures an instance of HAProxy on the KVM host to route OpenShift Ingress and API traffic to the correct VMs/VIPS on the libvirt network.
 If you want to access OpenShift outside of the hypervisior you will need to configure DNS entries for api.domain and *.apps.domain to point to the KVM host. /etc/hosts on your local machine can work in a pinch, but in my case i configured dnsmasq on my mac, which allows for wildcard entries for *.apps.
 See https://gist.github.com/ogrrd/5831371 for details.